djpolmd/minishop/README.md

 2 .
 Run php install.php on server side, it will migrate an demo DB;

-3 . log in as root : password
+3 . log in as root : password, chech info.php for global variabe and delete it from server side.

 <img src= "screee_shot.jpg">